nico-sadia/dsss-cron/README.md

-# dsss-cron

-- Saves your top most played song of the day on Spotify to a selected playlist
+<h2>Saves your top most played song of the day on Spotify to a selected playlist</h2>

 - All fully automated using cron jobs on https://cron-job.org/
 - Web server hosted on https://render.com/
-- PostgreSQL db hosted on https://supabase.com/
+- PostgreSQL database hosted on https://supabase.com/